hypertrack/sdk-views-android/README.md

 achievable without fine-grained tuning of UI elements.
 So using real-time data pushed to your device, you can build exactly the same views you really want.
 Anyway, ready to use UI elements will be added to upcoming library releases.

+#### Track multiple devices
+You can subscribe to more than one device by executing `subscribeToDeviceUpdates` multiple times with different device ids.
+Subscription updates consumer can be the same (e.g. map fragment), since each update has device id field for identification.